 If the employee becomes non-resident, you are no longer required to deduct tax and NICs.
 However, you will have to take advice as to whether local tax is payable.

 If any income is taxed in both countries, then double taxation relief will apply, with any foreign tax paid being set off against the individual's UK tax liability.

 8. We are making an employee normally based in Paris redundant.
 Do we have to make a redundancy payment?

-Under UK law you do not have to make redundancy payments for any employee normally based abroad.
-You may, however, still be bound to make such a payment under the terms of the employee's contract, or under local law.
+Under UK law, you do not have to make redundancy payments for any employee normally based abroad.
+You may, however, be bound to make a redundancy payment under the terms of the employee's contract, or under local law.
 Take legal advice.

 9. We have to make two sales people redundant.
 They arrange their own working hours.
 How do we calculate their redundancy pay?

 You need to calculate their average weekly remuneration over a 12-week period ending with: